 Hyper-V checkpoint is renamed from snapshot, and cannot be used as backups.
 In this article I introduced Hyper-V checkpoint with its 2 different types, and shared 2 simple ways to properly restore Hyper-V checkpoint.

 Based on its mechanism, restoring Hyper-V checkpoint is completely different from restoring backups.
 Incorrectly using them may even lead to disastrous data and financial losses.

-Therefore, creating independent backups for your VMs is still essential.
+Therefore, follow the 3-2-1 backup rule to create and keep independent backups for your VMs is still essential.
 Being experts in VM backups, professional backup tools may help you better by meeting your multiple needs.
 I recommended you AOMEI Cyber Backup.